oracle/docker-images/OracleDatabase/SingleInstance/extensions/k8s/README.md

 ## Performing operations that require Database Shutdown/Startup after building k8s extension

-To perform operations on the database that require the restart of the database, use the maintenance shutdown/startup scripts, /home/oracle/shutDown.sh and /home/oracle/startUp.sh instead of issuing shutdown immediate and startup commands respectively as the latter would lead to exiting of the container.
+To perform operations on the database that require the restart of the database, use the maintenance shutdown/startup scripts, /home/oracle/shutDown.sh and /home/oracle/startUp.sh instead of issuing shutdown immediate and startup commands respectively as the latter would lead to exiting of the pod.